TrantorHF/cc1541/README.md

 * Support for Transwarp 0.86 and later
 * Commandline option -R added for restoring deleted or formatted files
-* -L switch added to create files with invisible directory entries
+* -L switch added to create directory entries without writing a file
 * -a switch added to print a cc1541 commandline that re-creates the directory art of the given disk image
 * -T now also allows a number as parameter